DKepov/geoipdownload/README.md

 - Full error handling and validation
 - Verbose output mode
 - Compatible with the same `GeoIP.conf` format used by official `geoipupdate`
+- Downloads binary `.mmdb` files only (same behavior as the official `geoipupdate` tool); CSV and other formats are not supported

 ## Command Line Usage